nullabork/fetcho/README.md

 # Filters

+Theres three types of filters - boolean, tagable and functional.

+Boolean filters are usually related to page properties.
+For example 'has' is a boolean filter as it tests if a page _has_ as a certain property like title (eg. `has:title`).
+Tagable filters are more complex and allow both filtering and tagging.
+For example `lang:en` will filter by english pages.
+If you just want to tag pages with their language use `lang:*:*` or `lang::*`
+Functional filters are expensive to run but the most powerful and include running machine learning models on the pages or running entire other queries on the pages.
+Usually to run these filters you need to know some information to pass into the filter.
+For example: `ml-model(science, 0.99)::*` will tag each page with the category predicted by the ML model `science` where that prediction is > 99% confidence threshold.

 | Syntax                                                                     | Description                                                                                                                                                                                           |
 |-------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 |  `hash:[md5_hash\|*][:md5_hash\|*]`                                           | Search by a md5 hash of the page data                                                                                                                                                                 |